 While it's possible to have a fun trip in one of Spain's cities over a long weekend, we recommend at least 5 days if you really want to experience a region.
 Madrid makes for a great base for taking regional day trips, and the same goes for Barcelona—medieval coastal villages and hiking trails in the Pyrenees are all within driving distance.

 If you have 10 days, choose between northern and southern Spain to minimize travel time.
 A southern route could include Madrid, Mérida (or another stop in Extremadura), Seville, and Granada.
-Travelers interested in the north can hit Barcelona, San Sebastian, Bilbao, Oviedo, and Santiago de Compotela.
+Travelers interested in the north can hit Barcelona, San Sebastian, Bilbao, Oviedo, and Santiago de Compostela.
 With two weeks or more, geography is no longer an issue—just connect the dots to form a country-wide itinerary.
+Learn More

 The kimkim advantage

 Customize your trip with the help of a local travel specialist